bugo99iot/python_minimal/README.md

 You may not fully understand some of the codes unless you love daschund dogs OR you are my girlfriend.
 Or both.

-# Quality of the Code
-Not great, thank you :)

 # License
 Released under version 2.0 of the [Apache License].